 Without getting too technical, Polyurea is a subgroup of polyurethane.
 It is formed when isocyanates react with water or polyetheramines to create a urea linkage.
 Like epoxy, it is a 2-part component that mixes resin with a catalyst to cause the curing reaction that makes the material hard.

-It has low to no VOC’s and has an elongation rate that exceeds 300% making it more flexible than epoxy.
+It has low to no VOC’s and has an elongation rate that exceeds 300%, making it much more flexible than epoxy.
 It is commonly used for spray-on bed liners, interior pipe coating, liquid containment lining and many other industrial applications such as tunnel coatings and fillers for joints.
 Because of its extremely fast cure rate (less than 5 seconds and fully hard in less than 5 minutes), most polyureas require specialized equipment for application.

 “By definition, a polyaspartic is an aliphatic polyurea because it is the reaction of an aliphatic polyisocyanate with a polyaspartic ester – which is an aliphatic diamine”.

-What polyaspartics do is conquer the difficulties of the extremely fast cure rate of polyurea in order to apply the coating in a more traditional manner with a longer pot life of 5 to 120 minutes depending on the formulation.
+What polyaspartics do is conquer the difficulties of the extremely fast cure rate of polyurea in order to apply the coating in a more traditional manner, with a longer pot life of 5 to 120 minutes depending on the formulation.

 So in essence, all polyaspartics are a polyurea, but not all polyureas are a polyaspartic.
 So to lessen the confusion, this means that when you see a garage floor coating or kit being advertised as a polyurea, or a polyurea polyaspartic, it is really some formulation of a polyaspartic coating.